 Language Empire’s Failed Appeal

-In 2018, Language Empire and Yasar Zaman sought to appeal HHJ Clarke’s decision on the basis that Judge Clarke had: “erred in law in finding that the Defendants had abused the Court’s process”, which had led to the above.
+In 2018, Language Empire and Yasar Zaman sought to appeal HHJ Clarke’s decision on the basis that Judge Clarke had: “erred in law in finding that the Defendants had abused the Court’s process”.
 However, this was refused permission by the Court of Appeal.
 In particular, the Right Honourable Lord Justice Floyd, sitting in the Court of Appeal, had refused Language Empire’s appeal on both grounds.
 In particular:

 As a result, “the appeal would not have a real prospect of success and there is no compelling reason for the court to hear it.”

-Ultimately, the judgments represented another landmark success for Virtuoso Legal’s litigation team – who having guided thebigword through an incredibly challenging litigation, have secured a ground-breaking result.
+Ultimately, the judgments represented another landmark success for Virtuoso Legal’s litigation team – who having guided thebigword through an incredibly challenging litigation, secured their client a ground-breaking result.

 See a copy of the judgement

 - "In the face of highly uncooperative defendants, missing and/or obfuscated evidence, the team had to strategise in a way that maximised the chances of a substantial damages award while minimising risk of being left with a nominal damages award and a large bill of costs to the client.
 The team did extremely successfully, setting precedent in the IPEC not only in relation to the damages achieved by the Claimant, but also in relation to the costs they were entitled to over and above the usual caps.
 It can only be described as a great result for our client.”

 - "We are trusted around the world and the integrity of our brand remains intact.
 We are, of course, deeply disappointed and concerned at the impact that this potentially had on our business and the reputation of our industry.”